 CAPI connects practitioners and scholars in the public integrity field and helps ensure their valuable work reaches a broader audience.
 To that end, we are proud to present projects and publications authored by our Community Members.
+We have three genres of Community Contributions: general contributions, our Integrity in Brief series, and our Practitioner Toolkit series.
 If you have any work you would like to submit, please contact us here.

 Leveraging Resources and Relationships in Joint Corruption Investigations: Based on presentations by

 Thomas Zugibe, the District Attorney of Rockland County; Philip Foglia, Special Deputy Inspector

 General of the Office of the New York State Inspector General; and Nelson Sheingold, Deputy Comptroller and

 Counsel for Investigations of the Office of the New York State Comptroller (September 2016).

 Prison Corruption - The Problem and Some Potential Solutons: By CAPI (September 2016).

 Does Seeking Cell Site Location Information Require a Search Warrant?: Wesley Cheng, Assistant District Attorney at the New York County District Attorney's Office (August 2016).

 Suppressing Bid Rigging - Lessons from Japan: Takaki Sato, Associate at Iwata Godo (Tokyo) (August 2016).